 Therefore, Meta Advertising offers more reach & engagement.
 However, with Apple’s iOS14+ updates, third-party cookies blocked from browsers & data privacy regulations, Meta is no longer your data host and custom audience match rates dropped to below 25%!

-First-party data helps increase your Facebook Custom Audience Match Rates beyond 80% – Read More.
+Unlock insights: Elevate your Facebook Custom Audience Match Rates beyond 80% – Discover Now.

 We tried an experiment with Meta ads by sending in the first-party data of 16000 blog visitors that we ourselves collected to Meta.
 And Meta was able to match more than 80% of the users wherein with the pixel-collected data, Meta gave us a match rate of around 25%.